abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

 It follows from this that SAFe may be suitable (or necessary) if your system is architected as a monolith for each Agile Release Train.

 Side comment - I also dislike the SAFe notion of a Release Train where all teams sit "locked in a train" and travel together from station to station.
 Sounds very inflexible to me.
-For us, it was the opposite: the release train is the release, not the sprint.
-If your team's sprint arrives late at the departure time, the train leaves without, and you just take the next one.
+For us, it was the opposite: the release is the train, the teams are the passengers.
+If your team arrives late at the station, it will miss the release date but no problem, there is another scheduled release coming soon.
+The release does not wait.
 With a high enough train / release frequency this is not a big problem.
 You need only limited planning beforehand.

 ## Scaling SCRUM - sprint 3 - drive for automation